mbari-org/mxm/README.md

 ## This repo

-This is a parent repo mainly intended to aggregage the various MXM components, provide general information and pointers, and facilitate issue tracking at a general level.
+This is a parent repo that aggregates the various MXM components, builds and releases the integrated dockerized image, provides general information and pointers, and facilitates issue tracking at a general level.
 This overall organizational scheme is subject to change as the project progresses.

 ### Some Links